-Your flight is booked, your bags are packed, but what are you doing to do/see your first time in Tokyo?
+Your flight is booked and your bags are packed, but what are you going to do and see your first time in Tokyo?

-There are enough things to do to spend a lifetime in Tokyo, but this guide will detail some can’t miss spots for your first time in Godzilla’s playground.
+There are enough things to do to spend a lifetime in Tokyo, but this guide will detail some can’t-miss spots for your first time in Godzilla’s playground.
 Once you give the article a read, feel free to message us with any questions you have about traipsing through Tokyo.

 There is not a single guide to Tokyo that doesn't include the Tsukiji Fish Market somewhere near the top of the list—and it is understandable why!
 This is the world's largest, busiest fish market.
-It opens very early in the morning, so stop by if you wake up from jet-lag and are looking for something to do, get yourself a sushi breakfast!
+It opens very early in the morning, so stop by if you wake up early from jet-lag and get yourself a sushi breakfast!

-An Onsen is a traditional Japanese hot spring—don't leave Tokyo without relaxing in one of these famous hot springs.
+An Onsen is a traditional Japanese hot spring—don't leave Tokyo without relaxing in one!

 This is one of the busiest intersections in the world, which periodically halts 10 lanes of traffic to allow an absolute mob of tourists and locals to cross.
 Although it is crowded (to say the least), you can't miss this while in Tokyo.

-For some fun while in Tokyo, partake in the national pastime - Karaoke (the Japanese word for listen).
+For some fun while in Tokyo, partake in the national pastime: Karaoke (the Japanese word for listen).
 There are a plethora of bars and restaurants with machines, and there are almost always English song options.
 Be sure to take it seriously, as the Japanese do.
-Ask a local to recommend a favorite karaoke bar.
+Ask one of our local experts to recommend their favorite karaoke bar.

 This famous Buddhist temple is a symbol of Tokyo, and all visitors should come and pay their respects.
 It is the oldest temple in Tokyo (completed in 628).